skierpage/json_array_table_viewer/README.md

 **From Clipboard:**
 - Copy JSON to your clipboard
 - Click "Paste JSON from Clipboard"
+- Note: your browser may block a paste action for browser security.
-- If a "Paste" tooltip appears (browser security), click it to grant permission
+  Either grant clipboard access, or if a "Paste" tooltip appears, click it to authorize the operation.

 ### Viewing Data